 It's also vital to schedule regular breaks for your staff.
 Standing for hours and constantly talking is exhausting.
 A tired, low-energy team is an ineffective team.
 Rotate your staff to make sure everyone stays fresh, sharp, and enthusiastic.

-This proactive approach is more important than ever as the trade show industry continues its strong recovery.
+Insight: This proactive approach is more important than ever as the trade show industry continues its strong recovery.
 The market is seeing renewed investment, with a notable 18.4% increase in the number of exhibitors from 2024 to 2025.
-This growth means more competition and a greater need for flawless on-site execution to stand out from the crowd.
+More competition means a greater need for flawless on-site execution to stand out from the crowd.

 The trade show doesn't end when they dim the lights on the exhibit hall floor.
 For your ROI, the most important part is just getting started.
 The post-show hustle is where all that effort, engagement, and budget gets turned into real, measurable business.